 2. Packaging: The type of packaging can impact the longevity of beer.
 Canned beer, for example, provides better protection against oxygen and light compared to bottled beer.
 Oxygen exposure can lead to oxidation, resulting in stale or cardboard-like flavors.
 If the beer has been stored in a can, it is generally more likely to have retained its quality.

 3. Beer Style: Consider the style of beer you have.
 Some styles, like IPAs or hop-forward beers, are best consumed fresh to experience their vibrant hop aromas and flavors.
-These beers tend to lose their hop character relatively quickly, so a 3-year-old may not taste as intended.
-On the other hand, higher and -forward styles, such as stouts or barleywines, can often benefit from aging as the flavors mellow and become more complex.
+These beers tend to lose their hop character relatively quickly, so a 3-year-old IPA may not taste as intended.
+On the other hand, higher alcohol and malt-forward styles, such as stouts or barleywines, can often benefit from aging as the flavors mellow and become more complex.

 4. Personal Preference: Ultimately, whether or not you enjoy drinking a 3-year-old beer will come down to personal preference.
 Taste is subjective, and what one person may find enjoyable, another may not.
 It's worth noting that flavors may have changed over time, and the beer might not taste as the brewer intended.
 However, some beer enthusiasts enjoy the unique qualities that aged beer can develop.